bm7b5/vim-syntax-cilog/README.md

 ## Colorscheme

-If you have only default colorschemes, try [bubblegum](https://github.com/baskerville/bubblegum)

-To use it,

-    $ ./install_colorscheme.sh

-and,

-    :set t_Co=256
+The colors are depend on your colorscheme.

+You can change your colorscheme with,

     :colorscheme bubblegum
 in vim command line.

+If you have only default colorscheme, try [bubblegum](https://github.com/baskerville/bubblegum).

 ##Screenshot
 ![sample.png](https://bitbucket.org/repo/L7oBx4/images/1835232834-sample.png)